Fasayil: Early Muslim period

+Crusader period

 It was mentioned by a monk named Brocardus in the 13th century as being a small village called Pheselch and in the 14th century by Marino Sanuto as being a small village by the name of Fasaelis.

+Late Ottoman period

 Victor Guérin visited in 1870, and found the place in ruins.
-In 1874, the PEF's Survey of Western Palestine visited and described the extensive ruins there.
+In 1874, the PEF's Survey of Western Palestine expedition visited and described the extensive ruins there.

-Modern era
+After 1967

 Since the Six-Day War in 1967, Fasayil has been under Israeli occupation.

+Village sections, inhabitants and administration

-Modern-day Fasayil consists of three parts: Fasayil al-Tahta, Fasayil al-Fauqa and Fasayil al-Wusta.
+Modern-day Fasayil consists of three parts: Fasayil al-Tahta ('Lower Fasayil'), Fasayil al-Fauqa ('Upper Fasayil') and Fasayil al-Wusta.
 The latter was established in 1998 by Bedouins who had been evicted by the Israeli authorities from their original lands in the Tel Arad region of the Negev Desert in the 1940s and 1950s.
 Many of the inhabitants are registered as residents of the Bethlehem Governorate and not Jericho.
 Fasayil was part of the Nablus Governorate until 1995 when it became a part of the Jericho Governorate.